devGod1994/brickellpaymentgateway-plugin/README.txt

 * Feature: Persist payment capture errors on order completion to be shown in wp-admin.
 * Feature: Show error alert on manual capture failures from the order transaction box.
 * Feature: Show error alert on refund failures.
 This also blocks WooCommerce from refunding the order items if the refund fails.
-* Improvement: Pass the order object to woocommerce_pensopay_transaction_params_variables
+* Improvement: Pass the order object to woocommerce_BrickellPay_transaction_params_variables
 * Improvement: Send company name (if available) with shipping_address.name if no firstname/lastname has been set on the order.
-* Improvement: Remove object type casting on woocommerce_pensopay_automatic_shipping_address and woocommerce_pensopay_automatic_billing_address to allow NULL checks in the MP Checkout address saver helper methods.
+* Improvement: Remove object type casting on woocommerce_BrickellPay_automatic_shipping_address and woocommerce_BrickellPay_automatic_billing_address to allow NULL checks in the MP Checkout address saver helper methods.
 * Improvement: Convert all arrays to short syntax
 * Tested with WC 3.8.1